bamerman/coffee-docs/coffee-brewing-basics.md

 - The **french press** brewing method involves steeping coffee grounds in hot water for several minutes, then pressing a filter through the solution.

 ## Variables
-Brewing coffee is simple, but brewing *good* coffee is not.
-Five variables affect the coffee brewing process.
-Even the slightest changes to these variables dramatically affect the way coffee tastes.

-The major variables of coffee brewing are:
+Five important variables are at play in the coffee brewing process:

-- **Ratio**<br>
-The ratio of coffee grounds to water affects how coffee tastes.
-In coffee brewing, this ratio–the amount of coffee grams per unit of water– is called a **brewing recipe**.
-To keep brewing recipes consistent, baristas use scales to measure coffee and water in grams and ounces.
+- **Ratio**: The ratio of coffee grounds to water affects coffee brewing.
+For now, know that this ratio-weight of coffee per unit of water-is called a **brewing recipe**.
+To keep brewing recipes consistent, baristas use scales to weigh out coffee and water in grams or ounces.
-- **Grind size**<br>
-The particle size of ground coffee also affects how coffee tastes.
-Large **grind sizes** resist water; small grind sizes easily dissolve in water.
+- **Grind size:** The particle size of ground coffee affects brewing.
+For now, know that large **grind sizes** resist water, whereas small grind sizes easily dissolve in water.
 Because grind size is a major brewing variable, baristas invest in high-quality coffee grinders that ensure a uniform grind size.
-- **Time**<br>
+- **Time:** How long water and coffee contact each other affects brewing.
+For now, know that the longer water contacts coffee grounds, the more water dissolves the coffee grounds.
-- **Temperature**<br>
+- **Temperature:** Water temperature
-- **Water quality**<br>
+- **Water quality:**

 ## Putting it all together
-But *how* do the variables of coffee brewing affect the way coffee tastes?

-To answer this, you must understand how the brewing variables change these features of a brewed cup of coffee:
+Even the slightest changes to the brewing variables dramatically changes the physical properties of brewed coffee.

+The physical properites of brewed coffee include:

 -**Strength**<br>
 -**Total dissolved solids**<br>
 -**Extraction**<br>

+The physical properties of brewed coffee determine how it tastes.
+Good brewed coffee consists of optimal levels of strength, TDS, and extraction.
+These optimal levels change according to origin, roast, and personal preference.
+To find a strength, TDS, and extraction that is right for you, use the brewed coffee compass below.

+To use the brewed coffee compass: